kubke/kubke.github.io/_protocols/hm-solution-(stiff-gel)-preparation-protocol.md

 8. Weigh out 0.0125g of VA-044 thermal initiator and add to the 5ml beaker.
 Mix the solutions and place the tube into the bucket of ice.

-9. Pipette into 1ml aliquots and place into 5 plastic tubes.
+9. Pipette 1ml aliquots into 5 eppendorf tubes.
 Store at -20°C.